 DAPP began its work to tackle the HIV/AIDS epidemic in 1998 when its first HOPE project was launched.
-HOPE established community HIV facilities which served as resource hubs and activity centers for everyone in a given community.
+HOPE established community HIV clinics which served as resource hubs and activity centers for everyone in a given community.
 Building on this work, DAPP has worked closely with the Malawi Government since 2007 to combat and prevent the spread of HIV/AIDS, tuberculosis (TB), and malaria through its innovative program, Total Control of the Epidemic (TCE).
-TCE is a comprehensive and systematic HIV/AIDS prevention and care model that combines counseling, field-testing, education, and community mobilization.
-The program utilizes a door-to-door and interpersonal campaign that encourages lifestyle changes and preventive behavior, reaching every individual and household within a prescribed area over period of time.
+TCE is a comprehensive and systematic HIV/AIDS prevention and care model that combines counselling, field-testing, education, and community mobilization.
+The program utilizes a door-to-door and interpersonal campaign that encourages lifestyle changes and preventive behaviour, reaching every individual and household within a prescribed area over period of time.

 The approach has also helped in the reduction of TB spread by raising awareness, community mobilization and increasing both access and demand to TB and HIV testing and case detections.
 The project ensured follow ups and support for clients to adhere to treatment through family TRIO (two family members supporting HIV/TB patients on treatment for adherence).

-The Community leaders, the Parents and Teachers’ Associations (PTA) from the targeted institutions were trained / oriented to improve knowledge and skills on SRHR for AGYW to champion modification of harmful cultural practices (ie. early marriage, sexual cleansing rituals, etc.)
+The Community leaders, the Parents and Teachers’ Associations (PTA) from the targeted institutions were trained / oriented to improve knowledge and skills on SRHR for AGYW to champion modification of harmful cultural practices (i.e. early marriage, sexual cleansing rituals, etc.)

 SRHR radio programs were used to provide opportunities for AGYW to discuss SRHR issues and at the same time increasing knowledge levels.
-AGYW were trained as peer educators and club matrons were trained to provide counseling to AGYW, encourage them to test for HIV, and ensure that they have access to testing and counselling services and supported to adhere to treatment
+AGYW were trained as peer educators and club matrons were trained to provide counselling to AGYW, encourage them to test for HIV, and ensure that they have access to testing and counselling services and supported to adhere to treatment

 Since 2013, DAPP’s nutrition efforts have reached 910,000 people with information about food, nutrition and child feeding practices.
 DAPP also established 5,500 backyard gardens for pregnant women and people living with HIV AIDS patients to grow fruits and vegetables.
-Over 11,000 cooking demonstrations were done to teach families how they can prepare meals that have the necessary six food groups.
+Over 11,000 cooking demonstrations have been done to teach families how they can prepare meals that have the necessary six food groups.